benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

     ```
     <button style="margin-top: 5px; margin-bottom: 5px;" class="ncss-btn-primary-dark">Add to Bag</button>

-- This CTA should only be active once the gender and size-related selections have been passed to the Builder, as shown in [Step 3d](#step-3d-show-gender-and-size-options-confirm-consumers-selections).
+- This CTA should only be active once the gender, width, and size-related selections have been passed to the Builder, as shown in [Step 3d](#step-3d-show-gender-width-and-size-options-and-confirm-consumers-selections).

 - Once active, the specific behavior of this CTA can vary depending on your requirements, but here is an example:

-    - Call the [Carts API](/doc/commerce/checkout/use-checkout.html#cart) to add the product to a cart.
+    - Call the [Carts API](/doc/commerce/checkout/use-checkout.html#cart) with the metric ID for the build to add the product to a cart.
     - Show an updated cart item count on the PDP and/or navigate the consumer to a cart page/view.

     >**TIP**: For more see [Adding Cart and Checkout to your Experience](/doc/commerce/checkout/use-checkout.html).